Witold Pilecki: Auschwitz

-As part of his duties, Pilecki secretly drew up reports and sent them to Home Army headquarters with the help of inmates that have been released or escapees.
+As part of his duties, Pilecki secretly drew up reports and sent them to Home Army headquarters with the help of inmates that had been released or escapees.
 The first dispatch, delivered in October 1940, described the camp and the ongoing extermination of inmates via starvation and brutal punishments; it was used as the basis of a Home Army report on "The terror and lawlessness of the occupiers".
-Further dispatches of Pilecki's were likewise smuggled out by individuals who managed to escape from Auschwitz.
+Further dispatches of Pilecki's were likewise smuggled out by inmates who managed to escape from Auschwitz.
 The reports' purpose may have been to get the Home Army command's permission for ZOW to stage an uprising to liberate the camp; however, no such response came from the Home Army.
-In 1942, Pilecki's resistance movement was also using a home-made radio transmitter to broadcast details on the number of arrivals and deaths in the camp and the conditions of the inmates using a radio transmitter that was built by camp inmates.
+In 1942, Pilecki's resistance movement was also using a home-made radio transmitter to broadcast details on the number of arrivals and deaths in the camp and the conditions of the inmates.
 The secret radio station was built over seven months using smuggled parts.
 It broadcast from the camp until the autumn of 1942, when it was dismantled by Pilecki's men after concerns that the Germans might discover its location because of "one of our fellows' big mouth".
 The information provided by Pilecki was a principal source of intelligence on Auschwitz for the Western Allies.
 Pilecki hoped that either the Allies would drop arms or troops into the camp, or that the Home Army would organize an assault on it from outside.